Why You Need a Productivity Plan in a Changing World

 Likewise, constraints help you ensure you put the right people in the right places to win.

 That doesn’t mean no one will ever have to do a job they don’t enjoy or step out of their comfort zone, but it does mean that you position each person to be and deliver his or her best.
+Choose Rippl to streamline your employee benefits and recognition programs, making it easier than ever to celebrate achievements.

 (A pitcher sometimes has to bunt a run in.
 Football players sometimes line up differently for a trick play.)